“The struggle of life is one of our greatest blessings. It makes us patient, sensitive and Godlike.” – Helen Keller

 Frankl was a Jewish psychiatrist who was sent to concentration camps during World War II.
 His wife, mother and brother died in other concentration camps.
 During his time there, he witnessed horrific atrocities such as flocks of people being sent to gas chambers and seeing dead bodies strewn on the street sides.

 He knew that although he couldn’t change his outer life or even his fate (he could’ve been killed at any moment), he could use those circumstances to strengthen his inner foundation.

 After he was released from the camps, he was determined to derive a sense of purpose from the opportunity that the war had given him.
-He decided that he was going to extract all the wisdom he gained from his experiences and share it with the rest of the world.
+He made the decision to extract all the wisdom that he gained from his experiences and share it with the rest of the world.

-- You have the power to shift a situation in your favor: Although we can’t always control the nature and timing of the events that occur in our lives, we have the power to shift the outcomes in our favor based on how we choose to respond to them.
+1. You have the power to shift a situation in your favor: Although we can’t always control the nature and timing of the events that occur in our lives, we have the power to shift the outcomes in our favor based on how we choose to respond to them.
 Just as how old, worn-out crops are burnt to the ground and used as fertilizer for new seeds to sprout, we can use our difficult experiences (with the right perspectives and initiatives) to create new opportunities for personal growth and progress.

-- You have the opportunity to change another person’s life: After you’ve overcome a struggle, you’ve gained a reservoir of knowledge that can enlighten other people who are facing similar situations.
+5. You have the opportunity to change another person’s life: After you’ve overcome a struggle, you’ve gained valuable knowledge that can enlighten those who’re facing similar situations.
 You have walked down a particular road so you’re familiar with all the potential road blocks and traps others might encounter along that road.
 You can help them bypass these obstacles by sharing your story.

 All my best on your journey,

 Question for you: What are some of the steps you’ll take to develop beliefs that will help you find meaning in your struggles?

 Did you like this post?
 Sign up below and I’ll send you more awesome posts like this one every week.